stoeps13/connections-doc/source/user/homepage/discover_beyond_your_network.md

     ![](images/discover_filter_content_list.png)

+    !!! note
-    **Note:** You might see a different list depending on what apps your organization deploys from Connections and other products.
+    You might see a different list depending on what apps your organization deploys from Connections and other products.

 -   Make use of the To Do List, Events, and Recommendations apps next to the stream.
 Learn how by clicking the **Actions** icon ![](images/hamburger_icon.png) next to each app and select **Help**.
 If you remove one of these apps and want to add it back, click **Customize**.
 -   Within an update, click any linked text or graphics to go to its source in Connections.